 But the March is just one of many activities happening in the City during WorldPride this year.
 Below is a selection of other events of interest to trans people and their allies:

 Trans Day of Action

-“Go to PrideFest,” says Orthodox Jewish trans comedian Dana Friedman, recommending Greenwich Village’s signature LGBTQ street festival.
-This year’s edition takes place on the afternoon of Sunday, June 24, and features an array of entertainers and activities.
-Says Friedman: “It’s fun and it’s more relaxed even though there are a lot of people.”
+“Go to PrideFest,” says Orthodox Jewish trans comedian Dana Friedman, recommending Greenwich Village’s signature LGBTQ+ street festival.
+The upcoming edition takes place on the afternoon of Sunday, June 30, from 11am to 6pm, and features an array of entertainers and activities.
+Says Friedman, “It’s fun and it’s more relaxed, even though there are a lot of people.”

 NYC Dyke March

-The NYC Dyke March begins at 5pm on Saturday, June 23, at the intersection of 42nd Street and Fifth Avenue.
+The NYC Dyke March begins at 5pm on Saturday, June 29, at Bryant Park.
 Note that this is a protest march, not a parade, and is open to dykes and/or self-identified women.
-The event ends with a protest in Washington Square Park.
+The event usually ends with a protest in Washington Square Park.